Cuauhtémoc Cárdenas: First presidential campaign

+Foundation of PRD

-The following year (5 May 1989), Cárdenas and other leading center-left and leftist PRI politicians, including Francisco Arellano-Belloc, formally founded the Party of the Democratic Revolution (PRD).
+The following year (5 May 1989), Cárdenas and other leading center-left and leftist PRI politicians, including Porfirio Muñoz Ledo, formally founded the Party of the Democratic Revolution (PRD).
 He was elected the PRD's first president, running unopposed, and had a huge influence on the Executive Board's composition.
 The party had the expectation that Cárdenas would make another run for the presidency in 1994 and he was this new party's candidate in the 1994 presidential election.
 He placed third, trailing the PRI and PAN candidates, with 17% of the national vote.
 That election year was tumultuous, with the rebellion of the Zapatista Army of National Liberation in Chiapas beginning 1 January, the assassination of the PRI candidate Luis Donaldo Colosio in March, and his replacement as presidential candidate by Ernesto Zedillo.
 Cárdenas's poor showing at the polls may reflect the Mexican public's desire for stability via the long-time ruling party remaining in office.
 In the assessment of Enrique Krauze, "the events in Chiapas probably cost the PRD and its candidate, Cuauhtémoc Cárdenas—who had no involvement with the Zapatista uprising—the votes of many Mexicans uneasy with the return of the past."
 Despite the PRD's electoral results, they were part of the 1996 negotiations between the PRI and the conservative National Action Party (PAN) on institutional reform.

 In 1995, Cárdenas played a role in the peace negotiations with the Zapatistas.
 In 1996, the PRD was choosing a new party president, Cárdenas's ally Andrés Manuel López Obrador, who went further and sought a political alliance with the Zapatistas.

 In 1997, he was the PRD's candidate for the newly created post of Head of Government (Jefe de Gobierno) of the Federal District – effectively, a role lying somewhere between that of Mexico City's mayor and a state governorship.
 He won this election, held on 6 July 1997, with a 47.7% share of the popular vote.